 You will want to make sure to start the water boiling ahead of time though!

 Add the cooked noodles to the sautéed vegetables and give them a toss to coat well.
+You’ve now prepared a yummy vegan lo mein with lots of healthy vegetables and slurpy saucey noodles!

 The printable recipe card